gravitational/teleport/docs/testplan.md

 - [ ] Verify logging in with registered u2f key works
 - [ ] Verify connecting to a ssh node prompts you to tap your registered u2f key
 - [ ] Verify in the web terminal, you can scp upload/download files

+#### Cloud Billing & Usage
+Run teleport with sales center locally.

+- [ ] Verify you can view the `Billing & Usage` screen from user menu (top right corner)
+- [ ] Verify you can view dummy summary, usage chart, and summary
+- [ ] Verify you can view dummy invoices
+- [ ] Verify under billing tab:
+  - [ ] Add a credit card
+  - [ ] Delete a credit card
+  - [ ] Switch to a different primary card

+#### Audit log
+This test should be performed after the above tests has been made b/c at this point, some events would've been generated.

+- [ ] Verify that time range button is shown and works
+- [ ] Verify that clicking on `Session Ended` event icon, takes user to session player
+- [ ] Verify event detail dialogue renders when clicking on events `details` button
+- [ ] Verify searching by type, description, created works
+- [ ] Generate a ton of events and test paging (need at least more than 5000)

+After the above tests, test the following with teleport running in cloud staging environment to test dynamodb (vs local):
+- [ ] View the audit logs
+- [ ] Paging works

 ## RBAC
 Create a role, with no `allow.rules` defined: